nxh5137/huster/docs/Game Review.md

 As you progress through the game, some of the objects are spring loaded or change weight when you change the size.
 ![Screenshot (46)](https://user-images.githubusercontent.com/34407859/101925053-6e38ff00-3b9f-11eb-9e04-3ccd17488c89.png)
 ![Screenshot (48)](https://user-images.githubusercontent.com/34407859/101925252-a80a0580-3b9f-11eb-9793-46bb8b8909d5.png)
-- Objects that can be changed
+-Objects that can be changed

 Besides those objects, you can collect things called memories.
 These look like as though they were created with shattered stain glass by a five year old with tape.